Weight Bearing Test is the Best way to know to test if you have a TFCC tear.

-Your results on an analog scale aremuch lessthan when using a digital scale and this is very important.
-The higher number from a digital scale gives you anuntrue valuefor the severity of your injury.
+Your results on a digital scale gives you an untrue valuefor the severity of your injury.

 The human wrist is capable of pressing 60-120 lbs. of weight on each wrist.
 If your injury is to the TFCC and you're experiencing ulnar-sided wrist pain, you will notice that your uninjured wrist is normal and your injured wrist hurts when you push down on the scale.
 The test is not intended to hurt you.
 It is to measure where you are starting, where you need to go (the uninjured wrist) and the effects of the WristWidget®.

-2. Test the injured wrist – slowly Stop at the edge of pain- any pain!
+2. Test the injured wrist – slowly Stop at the edge of pain – any pain! (record the results)

 How do I know if my wrist is healing?
-Each week, measure your weight bearing tolerance while wearing the WristWidget.
+Measure your weight bearing tolerance while wearing the WristWidget every 7 days.
 This should be done to the edge before pain but no further.
 Record your measurements to keep track of your progress as your wrist heals.
 Follow the TFCC Recovery Protocol handout above.
 Your results should improve each week.
 If it does not, please contact us - let's see what's causing the delay.